New Constructions of Distance-Biregular Graphs: Examples

 \subsection{\texorpdfstring{$d_{\bipartB} = 4, d_{\bipartC} = 4$}{srd}}

 A partial geometry \( pg \lp s, t, \alpha \rp \) is a distance-biregular graph with intersection array

 A pg \( \lp s, t, s+1 \rp \) is a Steiner system, and pg \( \lp s, t, 1 \rp \) is a generalized quadrangle.
-A pg \( \lp s, t, s \rp \) is a \textit{transversal design} of order \( s+1 \) and degree \( t+1, \) and its existence is equivalent to the existence of \( t-1 \) mutually orthogonal Latin squares of order \( s+1. \) Partial geometries with \( 1 < \alpha < s, t \) are \textit{proper partial geometries}, and there are both sporadic examples and infinite families of proper partial geometries.
+A pg \( \lp s, t, s \rp \) is a \textit{transversal design} of order \( s+1 \) and degree \( t+1\), and its existence is equivalent to the existence of \( t-1 \) mutually orthogonal Latin squares of order \( s+1\).
+Partial geometries with \( 1 < \alpha < s, t \) are \textit{proper partial geometries}, and there are both sporadic examples and infinite families of proper partial geometries.
 More information can be found in the surveys of Brouwer and Van Lint~\cite{brouwer1984strongly}, De Clerck and Van Maldeghem~\cite{de1995some}, or Thas~\cite{thas2007partial}.

 Quasi-symmetric designs and partial geometries are objects of considerable interest, so the smallest examples of ``uniquely'' distance-biregular graph are distance-biregular graphs with diameter four and girth four.
-However, generalizations containing these distance-biregular graphs has been introduced under several names as generalizations of other structures of interest.
+However, genera\-lizations containing these distance-biregular graphs have been introduced under several names as generalizations of other structures of interest.

 Bose, Shrikhande, and Singhi~\cite{bose1976edge} coined the term \textit{partial geometric design} as the multigraph analogue to partial geometries.
 Bose, Bridges, and Shrikhande \cite{bose1976characterization} further explored the spectral properties of partial geometric designs.